gene-git/dual-root/README.rst

         ]

-Note the example has exclusions to exclude */etc/fstab* and */boot/loader* Note that the following rsync_options are always used in addition:
+Note the example has exclusions to exclude */etc/fstab* and */boot/loader* Note that the following rsync_options are always used in addition to above *rsync_opts*:

-    *--atimes --open-noatime --exclude=/lost+found/ --delete*
+    *--no-specials --atimes --open-noatime --exclude=/lost+found/ --delete*

 Epilogue
 ========